void Invoke( System.Object targetObject, System.Object[] parameters )

 Description

-The Invoke method in the MethodDescription class is used to dynamically invoke a method on a specified target object.
-This method is part of the Sandbox API and provides a way to execute methods using reflection, allowing for flexible and dynamic method calls at runtime.
+The Invoke method in the MethodDescription class is used to execute a method on a specified target object with the provided parameters.
+This method is part of the Sandbox API and is designed to facilitate the invocation of methods in a safe and controlled manner.

 Usage

-To use the Invoke method, you need to have an instance of MethodDescription that represents the method you want to invoke.
-You will also need the target object on which the method should be called and an array of parameters that match the method's signature.
+To use the Invoke method, you need to have an instance of MethodDescription that represents the method you want to call.
+You then call Invoke on this instance, passing the target object on which the method should be executed and an array of parameters that the method requires.

 Example